 The title of my talk was: “Inclusive Culture: How to Create Safe and Empowered Workplaces and Fan Zones.”
-As I sat on the stage with the first ever head of diversity for an NBA team, Nzinga Shaw from the Atlanta Hawks and Philips Arena, I reflected on how much convergence has taken place in the sustainability and diversity and inclusivity fields, which has directly influenced how WeSpire has evolved to meet these needs.
+As I sat on the stage with the first-ever head of diversity for an NBA team Nzinga Shaw, I reflected on how much convergence has taken place in the sustainability and diversity and inclusivity fields, which has directly influenced how WeSpire has evolved to meet these needs.

-As the CEO of the Atlanta Hawks said, “We don’t see ourselves as a sports team.
+As the CEO of the Atlanta Hawks said: “We don’t see ourselves as a sports team.
 We see ourselves as a cultural touchstone for Atlanta.
 We see ourselves as a unifying force… Everyone can agree on wanting a great sports team in Atlanta.
 So the ownership changed, the culture has changed, and we’re just in the infancy of it.”

 When Shaw first arrived, the team had never participated in the Atlanta Pride parade.
 In the first year, a couple dozen people joined the group.
 Soon after, over 150 employees participated.
 Other initiatives include a day of service and a Unity Game with the Cleveland Cavaliers.
 They have also expanded sponsors to include more women and minority owned businesses.